Overview

 Using SELECT Hibernate will fetch orders entity lazily.

-For suppose we want to fetch all the customers and their orders the code will look like below:
+For suppose we want to fetch all the customers and their orders the code will look like the below:

 Hibernate generated SQL statement will look like this: